PowerAuth Command-Line Tool Usage

 --password "1234"

-The data in request.json file is signed and encrypted using ECIES encryption.
-See chapter Validate the Signature which describes signature parameters.
-The encrypted data is sent to specified endpoint URL.
-The endpoint which receives encrypted data needs to decrypt the data, verify data signature and return encrypted response back to the client.
-The cmd line tool receives the encrypted response from server, decrypts it and prints it into the command line.
+The encrypted data is sent to a specified endpoint URL.
+The base URL is used for PowerAuth Standard RESTful API requests, e.g., to request temporary encryption keys.
+The endpoint which receives encrypted data needs to decrypt the data, verify data authentication and return encrypted response back to the client.
+The cmd line tool receives the encrypted response from the server, decrypts it and prints it into the command line.

 Send Encrypted Data with Token Validation to Server